BOSTON-TERRIER.jpg

 Head

 General Appearance: Somewhat brachycephalic in skull-type, moderate in size, and in proportion to the rest of the body.
 The head should appear square and flat on top when viewed from the front.
 In profile, the topskull is somewhat long and may be flat or slightly arched, with an abrupt brow.
 The muzzle should be sufficiently long enough to prevent a flat-faced profile.
-The head is clean-cut without excess skin or wrinkle.
+The head is clean-cut without excess skin or wrinkles.

-Expression: Always dressed for the occasion, the Boston Terrier has somewhat of a professional air about him, with his built-in suit.
-The expression of the American Gentleman should appear intelligent, cordial, pleasant, alert, and amiable.
+Expression: Always dressed for the occasion, the Boston Terrier has somewhat of a professional air about them with their "built-in suit."
+The "American Gentleman" expression should appear intelligent, cordial, pleasant, alert, and amiable.

 Stop: The stop is definite, preferably forming a 90-degree angle between the topskull and muzzle.